Sanjay2004All/ExamPortal/ABOUT THE PROJECT.md

+# EXAM PORTAL

 This project is an online testing system
+##FEATURES:
-FEATURES: we can create an account
+1)we can create an account
-          we can give exam and get the result we can also see our progress report history of all our attempts made on that particular account
+2)we can give exam and get the result
+3)we can also see our progress report history of all our attempts made on that particular account